szvsw/ParallelFDTD/README.md

 > Cmake will compile and external dependency called Voxelizer.
 If you
 > prefer to use your own installation, see the end of this document.

+To build the python bindings use `-DBUILD_PYTHON=on` and to build the Matlab bindings use `-DBUILD_MATLAB=on`.

-By default, the library will be compiled with CUDA compute capabilities 6.0 and 6.1.
-This can be set by adding `-DCUDA_COMPUTE=` to the cmake command.
-For example to build only with compute capability 6.1, use `-DCUDA_COMPUTE=61`.
+You can set the CUDA compute capabilities and architectures using the `-CUDA_GENCODE=` flag to the cmake command.
+For example to build only with compute capability 6.1, use `-DCUDA_COMPUTE=arch=compute_61,code=sm_61`.
+The default without this flag is to compile for set of architectures from 3.7 to 7.0, but using compute capability 6.1 for the architecture 7.0.
+This is compatible with CUDA 10.2 and Nvidia GPUs up to Tesla V100.

 To build the tests, python module (for linux only) and visualization, use the following flags.
 Real-time visualization is applicable only with a single GPU device.
 By default, the visualization is not compiled.
 The dependencies regarding the visualization naturally do not apply if compiled without the flag.
 ```